 Will The City Cut Down My Trees Free?

-In cases where one tree is on the cities property and hanging over your property line, you can report this, and they will come and remove the offending branches at their own expense.
+If there is a tree on the city's property that is also hanging over your property line, you can report the situation to the city, and they will send someone to cut the branches that are invading your property at their own expense.

-So How to Remove Trees for Free
+So How To Remove Trees For Free